Definition:

 The course content at Legon is as follows:

 First Year: General entry into Biological Science from Senior High School.
 This depends on the Senior High School results and the University requirements at the time of entry.
-The minimum aggregate admitted in the 2009/10 academic year was 14.
-After the first year, several students are selected for the Medical School and this also depends on merit (grade point Average) and an interview.
+The lowest aggregate admitted in the 2009/10 academic year was 14.
+After the first year, several students are selected for the Medical School.
+This choice depends on merit (grade point Average) and an interview.
 After admission, you undergo two years of Para-clinical (Basic Sciences) studies.

 This is followed by three years of clinical studies.